JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_GMT_Topography_GeologicalMap.md

-# Extract topographic data uand drape a geological map on top of it (given as raster graphics)
+# Extract topographic data and drape a geological map on top of it (given as raster graphics)

 ## Goal